LuckyG3000/lguc/README.md

 # Configuration

-Colors of almost all elements can be set to custom values.\
+Colors of almost all elements can be set to custom values.<br/>
 Font of digits can be either default (used by your HA dashboard) or Carlito, which is more resembling the font used on meter boxes.\
 This card supports visual configuration editor.\